grosser/ruco/Readme.md

  - syntax highlighting
  - raise when binding to a unsupported key
  - search & replace
- - 1.8: unicode support <-> already finished but usable due to Curses (see encoding branch)
+ - 1.8: unicode support <-> already finished but unusable due to Curses (see encoding branch)

 Author
 ======